WoodWing/elvis-image-recognition/README.md

 # 1. Introduction

-The Elvis image recognition integration is a bridge between Elvis DAM and Artificial Intellegence (AI) image recognition services from Google, Amazon and Clarifai.
+The Elvis image recognition integration is a bridge between Elvis DAM and Artificial Intelligence (AI) image recognition services from Google, Amazon and Clarifai.
 It uses these services to detect tags, landmarks and do facial analysis.
 The gathered information is stored as searchable metadata in Elvis.
 Tags can also be automatically translated to other languages.
 The integration supports two tagging modes: on demand tagging of images that already exist in Elvis and auto tagging of images immediately after they are imported.

 This readme describes how to setup the integration.
 Please read this [blog article](https://www.woodwing.com/en/blog/ai-dam-five-ways-ai-can-make-life-easier-for-dam-users) if you want to know more about Elvis and AI.

 # 2. Package details

-The integration consist of several compontents.
+The integration consist of several components.
 The main component is the image recognition server app.
 This nodejs based server app handles all communication between Elvis and the AI service(s).
 It retrieves image previews from Elvis and sends them to the AI services for recognition.
 It also includes a Google Translate module to translate tags to other languages and there's a REST API that allows developers to interact with the image recognition server.

 The second component is an Elvis web client plug-in.
 The Auto Tag Images plugin allows users to tag existing images in Elvis.
 It can either tag a selection of images or all files in the selected folder.